Nithya-Balraj/Infosys_Agentic_Maritime_Freight_AI/Milestone2/README.md

-# Intelligent Freight Quote AI
+# Agentic AI for Maritime Freight Pricing and Route Optimization

 ## Milestone 2 - AI Agents, ML Pricing & Advanced Security

 # Project Description

-Intelligent Freight Quote AI is an AI-powered freight management system that generates intelligent freight quotes using Machine Learning, LLMs, and AI agents.
+Agentic AI for Maritime Freight Pricing and Route Optimization is an AI-powered freight management system that generates freight quotes using Machine Learning, LLMs, and AI agents.
 The system provides dynamic freight pricing, AI-based assistance, route optimization recommendations, and logistics insights.
 It also includes an Admin Panel for monitoring ML model performance, managing users, and maintaining application security.

 # Features Implemented